Proto-cuneiform: Precursors of writing

-Numero-ideographic tablet from Tepe Sialk (the dots are numerical signs; the ideographic sign is on the other side), ca. 3500-3350 BC.
+Numero-ideographic tablet from Tepe Sialk (the dots are numerical signs; the ideographic sign is on the other side), c.
+3500-3350 BC.
 Louvre Museum.

 Studies based mainly on the evidence from Susa and Uruk, especially those of Denise Schmandt-Besserat (drawing on earlier works by M. Lambert and P. Amiet), have linked all these accounting devices, establishing a filiation from accounting tokens to proto-cuneiform tablets.
 Although they have been debated and criticized, it became clear that tokens, bullae and numerical tablets represent the precursors of writing in Mesopotamia, and therefore that cuneiform began with numerical signs.
 According to this widely accepted historical reconstruction, bullae are first used for counting using tokens, then people start printing tokens and signs on them, and then the tokens disappear, the bulla is flattened to become a tablet containing numerical signs.
 These numerical tablets themselves constitute an intermediate stage between the accounting systems preceding writing and the first proto-cuneiform tablets.
 This evolutionary chain is probably to be completed by integrating the few "numero-ideographic" tablets which seem to directly precede the appearance of proto-cuneiform.

-It has also been suggested that the development of Proto-cuneiform signs was influenced by symbols (motifs) found on earlier cylinder seals.
+It has also been suggested that the development of proto-cuneiform signs was influenced by symbols (motifs) found on earlier cylinder seals.
 Stamp seals were not considered.
 Cylinder seals imagery and proto-cuneifom signs both participate in the same desire to record information, and to imagine a way of representing things, including the abstract and the intangible.